 The Transition Period ended on 31 December and there are now changes to our relationship with the EU including:

 - People planning to move between the UK and EU to live, work, or retire will no longer be automatically allowed to do so

 - The UK will apply a points-based immigration system to EU citizens entering the UK after 31 December 2020 to work, study or live

 - Travel rules are changing, so check your passport is still valid, that you have the right health care documents and the right driving documents.

 Advice for businesses/employers

-The Government has published an employer toolkit to give employers the right tools and information to support EU citizens and their families to apply to the EU Settlement Scheme.
-You can use an Employer Toolkit to explain the scheme to your employees, and download the ready-to-use leaflets and posters.
+The Government has published an employer toolkit to give employers the right tools and information to support eligible citizens and their families to apply to the EU Settlement Scheme.
+You can use an Employer Toolkit to explain the scheme to your employees and download the ready-to-use leaflets and posters.